Tourism in Peru: Luxury travel

-Peru has also been experiencing a continuous growth in luxury travel, particularly from around 2005 onwards.
 This niche of tourists arrive seeking high-end hotels and premium experiences in unique destinations, and travel mainly from the U.S. and Europe, but increasingly also from Asian countries, particularly China.
 The main destinations of interest are Cusco, Urubamba, and Machu Picchu.
-Recently this segment has been expanding to other area such as the Puno Region and Lake Titicaca, as well as Iquitos and the Colca Canyon in Arequipa, as the government, local authorities and local and international travel firms have made large investments in hotels, infrastructure and other tourism development.
+Other areas visited include the Puno Region and Lake Titicaca, as well as Iquitos and the Colca Canyon in Arequipa, as the government, local authorities and local and international travel firms have made large investments in hotels, infrastructure and other tourism development.

 The addition of the a luxury train route between Arequipa and Cusco has added a significant luxury mark to this part of Peru.

 The Peruvian government has made major efforts at securing international investment in the country's high-end tourism industry, particularly in emerging markets.
-There are investors from major international hotel chains willing to invest millions of dollars (upwards of US$10 million) in 5 star hotels and resorts in the Mancora and Punta Sal area under capital investment or joint venture schemes.
-The investors are comprised by more than 115 investment funds of USA and Europe.
+There are investors from major international hotel chains willing to invest millions of dollars (upwards of US$10 million) in 5-star hotels and resorts in the Mancora and Punta Sal area under capital investment or joint venture schemes.
+The investors are comprised by more than 115 investment funds of the U.S. and Europe.